nus-cs2103-AY2021S2/tp/src/main/resources/UserGuideCopy.md

 #### Finding appointments by name: `findAppt`

-Finds appointments whose names contain any of the given keywords.
+Find appointments based on the given option.
+If no option specified, all of an appointment's fields will be searched and any keyword matches in any one of the fields will return that appointment.

-Format: `findAppt KEYWORD [MORE_KEYWORDS]...`
+Format: `findAppt [o/OPTION] KEYWORD [MORE_KEYWORDS]…​`

+Currently available options for the `[OPTION]` field include:
+* `name` Find by the name of the appointment
+* `child` Find by the child that the appointment is tagged to
+* `address` Find by address of the appointment
+* `date` Find by date of appointment
+* `contact` Find by name of the contacts involved in the appointment

 * The search is case-insensitive. e.g `ptm` will match `PTM`
 * The order of the keywords does not matter. e.g. `Teacher meeting` will match `Meeting teacher`
-* Only the name is searched.
 * Incomplete words will also be matched e.g. `PT` will match `PTM`
-* Contacts matching at least one keyword will be returned (i.e. `OR` search). e.g. `Teacher meeting` will return `Speak to ballet teacher`, `PSG meeting`
+* Appointments with any field matching at least one keyword will be returned (i.e. `OR` search). e.g. `Teacher meeting` will return `Speak to ballet teacher`, `PSG meeting`
-* If *n* appointments can be found, message “*n* appointments listed!” will be displayed e.g. when 0 results, "0 appointments listed!" is displayed
+* If *n* appointments can be found, message “*n* Appointment(s) listed!” will be displayed e.g. when 0 results are found, "0 Appointment(s) listed!" is displayed.

-Examples:
-* `findAppt ptm` returns `PTM`

 #### Listing all appointments : `listAppt`